-Creditable Coverage means coverage of an individual under (a) A group health plan; (b) Health insurance coverage; (c) Medicare coverage; (d) Medicaid; € Medical insurance coverage under the General Military Law; (f) A medical care program of the Indian Health Service or of a tribal organization; (g) A state health benefits risk pool; (h) A health plan offered for federal employees; (i) A public health plan; or (j) A health benefit plan provided to members of the Peace Corps.
+Creditable Coverage means coverage of an individual under (a) A group health plan; (b) Health insurance coverage; (c) Medicare coverage; (d) Medicaid; (e) Medical insurance coverage under the General Military Law; (f) A medical care program of the Indian Health Service or of a tribal organization; (g) A state health benefits risk pool; (h) A health plan offered for federal employees; (i) A public health plan; or (j) A health benefit plan provided to members of the Peace Corps.
 Such term does not include coverage consisting solely of coverage of excepted benefits.

-Custodial Care means any service primarily for personal comfort or convenience that provides general maintenance, preventive, and/or protective care without any clinical likelihood of improvement of a Member's Condition.
-Custodial Care also means those services which do not require the technical skills, professional training and clinical assessment ability of medical and/or nursing personnel in order to be safely and effectively performed.
+Custodial Care means any service primarily for personal comfort or convenience that provides general maintenance, preventive, and/or protective care without any clinical likelihood of improvement of a Member's condition.
+Custodial care also means those services which do not require the technical skills, professional training and clinical assessment ability of medical and/or nursing personnel in order to be safely and effectively performed.
 These services can be safely provided by trained or capable non-professional personnel, are to assist with routine medical needs (e.g. simple care and dressings, administration of routine drugs, etc.) and are to assist with activities of daily living (e.g. bathing, eating, dressing, etc.).

-Custom-fitted Orthotics means an Orthosis which is individually made for a specific patient starting with the basic materials including, but not limited to, plastic, metal, leather, or cloth in the form of sheets, bars, etc. It involves substantial work such as cutting, bending, molding, sewing, etc. It may involve the incorporation of some prefabricated components.
+Custom-fitted Orthotics means an orthosis which is individually made for a specific patient starting with the basic materials including, but not limited to, plastic, metal, leather, or cloth in the form of sheets, bars, etc. It involves substantial work such as cutting, bending, molding, sewing, etc. It may involve the incorporation of some prefabricated components.
 It involves more than trimming, bending, or making other modifications to substantially prefabricated item.

-Deductible is part of the contribution that Members make toward the cost of their health care, also known as Cost Sharing.
-It means that amount the Member is required to pay each Calendar Year, directly to the Practitioner/Provider in connection with Covered Health Care Services before CHRISTUS Health Plan begins to pay Covered Benefits.
-The Deductible may not apply to all Health Care Services.
+Deductible is part of the contribution that Members make toward the cost of their health care, also known as cost sharing.
+It means the amount the Member is required to pay each calendar year, directly to the practitioner/provider in connection with covered health care services before

+CHRISTUS Health Plan begins to pay covered benefits.
+The deductible may not apply to all health care services.